School-of-Self-Learning/bootcamps/README.md

 ## 📅 What’s Coming Up?

-Get ready for:
-- Resume Building
-- LinkedIn Profile Building
-- HTML Level 1
+We're in the design phase for an introductory FREE Profile Building Bootcamp.
+Ready for a transformative journey?
+Stay in the loop for launch updates: subscribe to our Medium Newsletter to get all the latest updates in your inbox.

 🔔 Hungry for updates?
-[Subscribe](https://medium.com/the-research-nest) to our Medium alerts, and let’s get social on [LinkedIn](https://www.linkedin.com/company/the-research-nest/), [Instagram](https://www.instagram.com/research_nest/), and [Twitter](https://twitter.com/research_nest).
+[Subscribe](https://medium.com/the-research-nest) to our Medium alerts, and let’s get social on [LinkedIn](https://www.linkedin.com/company/the-research-nest/), and [Instagram](https://www.instagram.com/research_nest/).

 ## 🏆 Your Bootcamp Loot